kadena-community/kadena-cli-user-test/Readme.md

     #### Scenario 2: Transfer Funds from One Account to Another on Testnet

-    **Description**: Use the Kadena CLI to transfer funds from one account to another by making a transaction using a transaction template within the CLI on the Kadena testnet.
+    **Description**: Use the Kadena CLI to transfer funds from one account to another by making a transaction using a transaction template (tx) within the CLI on the Kadena testnet.
 Verify the transaction by checking the balances of both the sender and receiver accounts.

     #### Scenario 3: Import a Wallet from Chainweaver and Check Balance